cxa/KissNSUserDefaults/README.md

 Keep it simple, stupid!

-Directly hard code to access keys of `NSUSerDefaults` is very boring, and painful because `NSUserDefaultsDidChangeNotification` contains no `userInfo`.
+Directly hard code to access keys of `NSUserDefaults` is very boring, and painful because `NSUserDefaultsDidChangeNotification` contains no user info.

-Make a `NSUserDefaults` category to access keys via properties is a better way.
-And it's a bonus if we know which key has been changed.
+if we can access keys via properties and listen to the specific `NSUserDefaults` key change, life must be more easier.

 This is what `KissNSUserDefaults` project borns to be.
-What you need to do is to delcare properties in header and `@dynamic` all in implementation.
-Run `+kiss_setup` in `+load` will generate all accessors for you.
+What you need to do is to declare properties in header and `@dynamic` all in implementation.
+Run `+kiss_setup` or `+kiss_setupWithCustomKeys:` in `+load` will generate all accessors for you.

 ## Usage

 Add `NSUserDefaults+KissNSUserDefaults.h` and `NSUserDefaults+KissNSUserDefaults.m` to your project.
 Make your own `NSUserDefaults` category, import `NSUserDefaults+KissNSUserDefaults.h` and run `+kiss_setup` in your category's `+load`.
+If you need to transit old keys, or need to keep key and property in its own name, you can run `+kiss_setupWithCustomKeys:` with your own key-property pairs dictionary.
+And you can add an observer at somewhere for `KissNSUserDefaultsDidChangeNotification` which contains user info for key and value.

-Check `NSUserDefaults+KissDemo.(h|m)` in demo project for details.
-And you can add an observer for `KissNSUserDefaultsDidChangeNotification` to listen changes.
+Check demo project for details.

 ### `NSUserDefaults+KissDemo.h`

     #import "NSUserDefaults+KissNSUserDefaults.h"

+    extern NSString * const kMyCustomKey;

     @interface NSUserDefaults (KissDemo)

-	// KissNSUserDefaults currently supports NSObject, NSInteger, float and BOOL types
     @property (nonatomic, strong) NSString *string;
     @property (nonatomic) NSInteger integer;
-	@property (nonatomic) CGFloat floatValue;
+    @property (nonatomic) float floatValue;
     @property (nonatomic) BOOL boolValue;
+    @property (nonatomic) double doubleValue;

     @end

 ### `NSUserDefaults+KissDemo.m`

     #import "NSUserDefaults+KissDemo.h"

+    NSString * const kMyCustomKey = @"im.cxa.myCustomKey";

     @implementation NSUserDefaults (KissDemo)

-	// KissNSUserDefaults will generate all accessors for you
-	@dynamic string, integer, floatValue, boolValue;
+    @dynamic string, integer, floatValue, boolValue, doubleValue;

     + (void)load
     {
-  	  [self kiss_setup];
+      // run [self kiss_setup] if you don't need custom keys [self kiss_setupWithCustomKeys:@{@"doubleValue" : kMyCustomKey}];
     }

     @end

 ## Creator